andreifoldes/o-timeusediary/docs/index.md

 ## Research Applications

-O-ELIDDI is particularly suitable for:
+O-TUD is particularly suitable for:

 - Time-use studies and activity pattern research
 - Daily diary studies in psychology and sociology